KillerFarmer/BYBY/README.md

 ![Architecture](https://raw.githubusercontent.com/KillerFarmer/BYBY/documentation/documentation/img/arquitecture.png "Architecture")

-Each part of the project will be explained in detail, including the user stories that were proposed, the estimates the team decided per story, the general work-flow of the feature and other information.
+While the original user story suffered changes during development most of the main features described in it were developed.
+Each part of the project will be explained in detail, including the user stories that were proposed, the estimates the team decided per story, the general work-flow of the feature and other important information.

 ## Index
+* Singin Up
+* Singin In
+* Make a Batch
+* Registering a Recipe
+* View Batches and Recipes
+* Monitoring a Batch
+* Alerts
+* Bioreactor Data Gathering
+* Bioreactor – WebApp Communication